KarlFarrugiaIcon/OreillyKatas2023/README.md

 | IP Addresses | Global ARM 1 Static IP | $16.06 |
 | | | $496.95 |

 Our proposed initial commitment to Road Warriors is $496.95 per month.
 This infrastructure is expected to handle a good workload but not the expected 2 million monthly active users.
-However we do not expect to have this workload in the initial phases.
-However, if the system metrics show strain it will be possible for us to alleviate the cloud's potential and scale accordingly.
+However, we do not expect to have this workload in the initial phases, notwithstanding the expectations if the system metrics show strain it will be possible for us to alleviate the cloud's potential and scale accordingly.

 ### MVP 2 - Integrations

-This iteration will continue on building on MVP 1 and start to add integrations with third party vendors and users' mailboxes.
-This means that apart from the usage of our existing Event Grid we also need to start utilising RPA for the _when mail received_ trigger.
+This iteration will continue on building on MVP 1 and start to add core functionality through integrations with third-party vendors and users' mailboxes.
+This means that apart from further alleviating the usage of our existing Event Grid we also need to start utilising RPA for the **when mail received** trigger.
+It would also be expected that the initial load from MVP 1 will now be strained and therefore the infrastructure will be scaled up.
+At this moment we do not believe that committing to reserved instances will be beneficial since the system would still be undergoing rapid growth.

 The MVP 2 iteration will see the following changes:

-- Upgraded Cluster
+- Upgraded Kubernetes Cluster
 - Upgraded Cosmos DB
 - Upgraded App Service instance
-- RPA
+- RPA - Power Automate

 ![Technical Architecture MVP 2](Images/TechnicalImplementation/MVP2-Katas.png)